 Fail often to succeed sooner.

-But having a solid starting place is a huge step ahead of the competition.
+No one (in their right mind) says content marketing is easy, but having a solid starting place is a huge step ahead of the competition.